ryan-dd/cpp-template-project/README.md

 # cpp-template-project

-A template repo to help me set up a c++ project.
+A template repo to set up a C++ project for gcc and clang

 ## Build requirements

 CMake and Conan

 ## To build

 `conan install . -if build`